 What Are Socially Responsible Investments?

-Values-based investors emphasize investing for dual gains — like those who came before them, they want to maximize their returns, of course, but in the process, they also prioritize backing companies that share their vision for a sustainable future.
+Values-based investors emphasize investing for dual gains.
+They want to maximize their returns, of course, but in the process, they also prioritize backing companies that share their vision for a sustainable future.

-Within chosen industries, multiple factors are analyzed to determine whether companies meet ethical standards before investment decisions are made.
+Within chosen industries, multiple factors are analyzed to determine whether the businesses involved meet ethical standards before investment decisions are made.

-A company’s corporate citizenship is typically analyzed through the lens of ESG values — economic, social, and governance principles:
+A company’s corporate citizenship is typically analyzed through the lens of certain ESG criteria.
+ESG principles encompass economic, social, and governance benchmarks:

-- Environmental factors that would be analyzed when deciding how to invest in a socially responsible manner include a company’s approach to climate change mitigation, waste and water management, deforestation, energy usage, and investment in renewable and clean energy sources.
+- Measurable environmental ESG factors that are analyzed when deciding how to invest in a socially responsible manner include a company’s approach to climate change mitigation, waste and water management, deforestation, energy usage, and investment in renewable and clean energy sources.

-- Social factors which socially responsible investors take into account would include the company’s approach to its own workforce as well as the wider community.
-They would include ethical labor practices, diversity in the workforce, product liability issues, and the way in which the company’s activities impact the communities from which they source materials, for instance.
+- Social factors that socially responsible investors take into account include the company’s approach to its own workforce and the wider social community.
+These factors include ethical labor practices, racial and gender diversity in the workforce, product liability issues, and the way in which the company’s activities impact the communities from which they source materials, for instance.

-- Governance factors pertain to corporate governance and transparency.
+- Governance factors pertain to responsible corporate behavior and transparency.